JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines.md

 - prefer useState when possible
 - use Pinia for more complex state management
 - Avoid global state when component or page-level state is sufficient
+- Do not use ref for global state
 - Structure stores by domain/feature
 - Implement proper typing for state

-**Explanation:**
-- Nuxt 3 provides built-in state management with useState
-- Pinia is the recommended store for more complex applications

 ## API Calls
 - Use useFetch or useAsyncData only for reactive data fetching
+- Composables should only be used in `setup` or in another composable - not `onMounted` or in a function triggered later on
 - Implement proper error handling for API calls
 - Use $fetch for direct API calls (or when no reactivity is necessary/intended)
-- Create API services for complex operations
+- Create composables for complex operations
 - Leverage server routes for sensitive operations

 ## TypeScript